-Topics in Computer Science: Elements of Data Science: A First Course
+COMS W4995 Topics in Computer Science: Elements of Data Science

 This course is designed as an introduction to elements that constitutes the skill set of a data scientist.
 The course will focus on the utility of these elements in common tasks of a data scientist, rather than their theoretical formulation and properties.
 The course provides a foundation of basic theory and methodology with applied examples to analyze large engineering, business, and social data for data science problems.
 Hands-on experiments with R or Python will be emphasized.

-Topics in Computer Science: Machine Learning Products for Data Science
+COMS E6998 Topics in Computer Science: Machine Learning with Probabilistic Programming